Updated July 2020.

-Account-based marketing (ABM) is strategic targeting of high-value prospects with personalized campaigns.
+Account-based marketing (ABM) is the strategic targeting of high-value prospects with personalized content and campaigns.
 ABM concentrates the vast majority of sales and marketing resources toward a small number of accounts that have the potential to lead to higher ROI, rather than spreading investments across a larger set of accounts.

 In practice, it’s quality over quantity.

-And it’s on the minds of today’s B2B marketers, mainly for its methodology of aligning sales and marketing departments into twin-powered lead-gen engines.
+And it’s on the minds of today’s B2B marketers, mainly for its methodology of aligning sales teams and marketing departments into twin-powered lead generation engines.

 But what’s behind the rise of ABM?

 Within every company’s database there are certain high-value leads that enormously outweigh the collective value of lesser-known, smaller accounts.

 By targeting only those high-end accounts, marketers forgo cold calls, direct mail and impersonal messaging.
 Everything is, in essence, hyper-specific and completely calculated to nurture profitable long-term relationships with the few accounts identified as the most valuable.

 Onboarding three large clients for a total revenue of $6 million, for instance, is thus considered more efficient than onboarding 15 smaller clients for the same dollar amount.

 That said, if a marketer whiffs and only collects two of those three big-brand accounts, the financial fallout is much more serious.
 ABM is about finding the best way to divide resources and efforts across the entire marketing funnel to improve ROI.

 Once specific accounts are identified, the next step is to personalize account-based advertising campaigns to perfectly suit the target audience (typically stakeholders like the CMO, marketing manager and sales team), who may be involved on the client side at each stage of the funnel.